Popular Searches

 Our mission here in Princeton is inextricably tied to the broader borderless body of Christ.

-This year’s theme of migration, diaspora, and transnationalism drew an influx of scholars from fields outside World Christianity, such as race and ethnicity studies, demography, and Asian American history.
-“This is exactly what we wanted,” Chung said.
-“We wanted to broaden the field and have very rich, diverse conversations, with contributions from social sciences, religious demography, and anthropology.”
+This year’s World Christianity Conference at Princeton Theological Seminary focused on “Migration, Diaspora, and Transnationalism in World Christianity.”
+The theme attracted scholars from related fields, including race and ethnicity studies, demography, and Asian American history.
+“This is exactly what we wanted,” said Soojin Chung.
+“We hoped to broaden the field and spark rich, diverse conversations.
+Experts from social sciences, religious demography, and anthropology added valuable insights.”

 Barreto agreed.
 “We opened the conversation to people who don’t identify as World Christianity scholars,” he said.
 “We invited people from the social sciences and other fields and disciplines because we want to see the full scope of what is available for anyone studying World Christianity.”

-The 2025 theme also widened the lens from previous conferences by exploring how World Christianity is taking shape in the Global North through migration.
+The 2025 conference theme expanded the focus by examining how migration shapes World Christianity in the Global North.

 When scholars think of World Christianity, they think of Asia, Africa, and Latin America.
 But what about Asian diaspora communities in Europe or North America or Japanese migrants living in Brazil?

 That question was answered throughout the week in multiple stories and discussions.
-One scholar shined a light on how African immigrants in England are navigating their Pentecostal belief in divine healing as they build lives in a largely secular society.
-Abel Ugba told the story of a nurse from Ghana who refrains from publicly praying for patients in the South London hospital where she works because she knows it isn’t accepted.
+One scholar highlighted how African immigrants in England practice Pentecostal faith and divine healing in secular settings.
+Abel Ugba shared the story of a Ghanaian nurse in South London.
+She avoids publicly praying for patients at her hospital, knowing such expressions of faith aren’t accepted.
 But she finds other ways to exercise her faith, including praying silently or in “safe spaces” like the changing room.

 “Divine healing is being creatively, innovatively remade in ways that make it conform to secular norms, but also challenges [secularism],” said Ugba, a professor in the School of Sociology and Social Policy at the University of Leeds.
 Ugba delivered one of three Gerald H. Anderson Lectures, a staple of the conference that led off the first three days.
 The lectures honor namesake Anderson, an eminent scholar who led the OMSC from 1976 to 2000.

-Another Anderson lecture was delivered by Princeton Seminary alum Deanna Womack, who shared a startling story of her visit to a Coptic Orthodox Christian convent run by a nun named Mother Veronica.
-The convent observes venerable traditions such as covering and uncovering novitiates with the altar curtain in a symbolic death and rebirth.
+Princeton Seminary alum Deanna Womack delivered another Anderson Lecture and shared a striking story from her travels.
+She described visiting a Coptic Orthodox Christian convent led by Mother Veronica.
+The convent follows sacred traditions, including covering and uncovering novitiates with the altar curtain to symbolize death and rebirth.

-But, surprisingly, the convent is located in the Southern United States, and most of the nuns are American or Canadian—a reflection of the longtime migration of Middle East Christians to North America.
+Surprisingly, the convent stands in the Southern United States, not the Middle East.
+Most of its nuns are American or Canadian.
+Their presence reflects the long history of Middle Eastern Christian migration to North America.
 “This convent is not in the secluded deserts of Egypt, but Dawsonville, Georgia, a 20-minute drive from the start of the Appalachian Trail and 60 miles north of Atlanta where Mother Veronica grew up,” said Womack, a professor at Emory University’s Candler School of Theology.

-The Anderson Lecture that led off the conference was titled Heartbroken History, an apt name for its exploration of a particularly dark chapter in American history.
-Stanford University historian Kathryn Gin Lum detailed the lives of 19th-century Chinese immigrants who were demonized by white Christians in the lead-up to the Chinese Exclusion Act of 1882.
+The opening Anderson Lecture, titled Heartbroken History, explored a painful chapter in American religious and cultural history.
+Stanford historian Kathryn Gin Lum examined the experiences of 19th-century Chinese immigrants in the United States.
+She described how white Christians demonized them in the years before the Chinese Exclusion Act of 1882.

 That legacy lingers, she said.
 “We need to expose our inheritance of this Christian case for exclusion because it is still very much with us today,” Lum said.
 “And we still live in a time when feckless men can catapult themselves to power on the force of anti-immigrant hate.”

 Over the course of the week, conference participants also honored two seminal scholars, Klaus Koschorke and the late David D. Daniels III.
-Korschorke, a professor of church history at the University of Munich, and one of the pioneering figures in the study of World Christianity.
+Korschorke, a professor of church history at the University of Munich, stands among the pioneers of World Christianity studies.
 Daniels, who died Oct.
 10, 2024, was a professor at McCormick Theological Seminary and a renowned scholar of Pentecostal Christianity.